Owen’s rapid career ascent

 Owen recommends pursuing a career in teaching, particularly because of the amount of flexibility and progression opportunities on offer: “If you can do it, it’s the best job in the world.
 It’s better paid than most people realise, and most of all, it’s incredibly rewarding.
 All day, you get to spend time focusing on the subject you’re passionate about and you get to impact the next generation with your skills and enthusiasm.”

 Why not emulate Owen’s ascent to leadership and apply for teacher training?
-It’s easier than you may think.
-Tax-free bursaries of up to £25,000 are available to train as a teacher.
+It’s easier than you may think - with a tax-free bursary to train as a teacher.
 Register with us to access our dedicated advisers, who will support you with your career switch.